-As Built Report is an open source configuration document framework which utilises Windows PowerShell to produce as-built documentation in multiple document formats for multiple vendors and technologies.
-The framework allows users to easily generate clear and consistent documentation, for any environment which supports Windows PowerShell and/or a RESTful API.
+As Built Report is an open source configuration document framework which utilises Microsoft PowerShell to produce as-built documentation in multiple document formats for multiple vendors and technologies.
+The framework allows users to easily generate clear and consistent documentation, for any environment which supports Microsoft PowerShell and/or a RESTful API.

 As Built Report provides the following features;